The Dead Collector: I dunno, must be a king.

 - This trope is both played straight and inverted in a Shout-Out to the aforementioned Ghostbusters scene in The Life Aquatic with Steve Zissou.
 Bill Murray's character is the only one to get bitten by leaches while moving through a swamp.

-- Every Transformer with a GM-licensed vehicle mode in the Transformers Film Series, thanks to the Product Placement agreements.
-However, In robot-mode you can see the paint scuffs and dents. note
+- Every Transformer with a GM-licensed vehicle mode, thanks to the Product Placement agreements.
+However, in robot-mode you can see the paint scuffs and dents. note

-- Mikaela's white pants in the second movie, which stay totally clean even after she's been laying in dirt.
+- Mikaela's white pants in Transformers: Revenge of The Fallen, which stay totally clean even after she's been laying in dirt and sand.

-- The third movie takes it Up to Eleven: Carly somehow gets through a firefight between Autobots and Decepticons, wanton collateral damage left and right, and a collapsing building with shards of concrete and glass raining down from all sides without a single scratch.
+- In Transformers: Dark of the Moon, Carly somehow gets through a firefight between Autobots and Decepticons, wanton collateral damage left and right, and a collapsing building with shards of concrete and glass raining down from all sides without a single scratch.
 As for Sam... he looks like he ran into a bus... and a wood chipper... and a wild bear.

-- Considering the amount of time that the characters of Resident Evil: Extinction have spent on he road on a refugee convoy they all seem to have dirt forcefields, especially the women.
+- Considering the amount of time that the characters of Resident Evil: Extinction have spent on the road on a refugee convoy they all seem to have dirt forcefields, especially the women.

 - The Great Leslie in The Great Race, up through most of the pie fight when he gets hit with a white pie.